nicobako/when-exactly/docs/tutorial/core-concepts.md

 # Core Concepts

-_When-Exactly_ is basically a wrapper around Python's already awesome [`datetime`](https://docs.python.org/3/library/datetime.html) module. _When-Exactly_ simply provides ways to work with dates in a more abstract way.
+_When-Exactly_ is basically a wrapper around Python's already awesome [`datetime`](https://docs.python.org/3/library/datetime.html) module, and allows developers to work with dates in a more abstract way.

 ## Moment